emit-sds/emit-sds-l1b-geo/README.md

  - envi_file.py: Wrapper to make a ENVI file, and treat it like a memory mapped numpy array.

- - misc.py: Includes functions create_dem, band_to_landsat_band, and others.
+ - misc.py: Includes functions band_to_landsat_band, and others.

  - gaussian_stretch.py: This does histogram equalization on the given data, doing a Gaussian stretch.
 This currently this uses the vicar program 'stretch'.
 It is assumed that all negative values are fill, and map them to 0.
 Data is returned as integer data.